Daniela-Padilha/42_Net_Practice/README.md

 ---

+## 🌐 What is a Network?

+A **network** is a group of devices (computers, phones, servers, IoT devices, etc.) connected together to share data and resources.
+Networking allows devices to:
+- **Communicate:** Send and receive information.
+- **Share resources:** Access printers, files, or internet connections.
+- **Scale:** Easily add new devices.

+### Key Components:
+- **Hosts:** Devices connected to a network.
+- **Switches/Routers:** Hardware that directs traffic.
+- **Medium:** Wi-Fi or cables used to transmit data.
+- **Protocols:** Rules that define communication, like TCP/IP.

+---

+## 🔗 TCP/IP

+**TCP/IP (Transmission Control Protocol / Internet Protocol)** is the foundation of how devices communicate on networks and the internet.
+- **IP:** Handles addressing and routing.
+It ensures data packets get to the right device.
+- **TCP:** Ensures reliability.
+It breaks data into packets, tracks them, resends lost ones, and reassembles them in order.

+📦 **Analogy:**
+Think of sending a package:
+- **IP** is the postal system that finds the route.
+- **TCP** ensures your package arrives safely and in the right order.

+---

 ## 📍 What is an IP Address?

 An **IP (Internet Protocol) address** is a unique combination of numbers that enables communication between devices and allows them to connect to the internet.
 Devices connected to a network are called **hosts**.